 Profitable and sustainable

 As you know, fuel costs represent as much as 50-60% of total ship operating costs.
-To minimize costs, many ship owners opt for the lowest grade bunker fuel, which is the most polluting.
-How can greener shipping be achieved?
-How can it remain profitable?
+To be compliant, many ship owners opt for the high grade fuel, which increases operating costs.

 The problem of complexity